What we do:

 We provide nutritious food and refreshments for socially isolated people; this service is linked to the availability of our Welfare Coordinator to support them to access housing, health and social care services.
 We find emergency housing for rough sleepers and we offer facilities for those in need of a shower and a change of clothes.
-We be-friend regular guests in a welcoming environment; we have just started a film club and an art group to improve our service users' social connections through their participation.
+We be-friend regular guests in a welcoming environment; we have just started a men's talking group and are working with the Choir With No Name to improve our service users' social connections through their participation.
 We support over 60 volunteers to help us deliver these services.

 In addition to working with this client group, we run a range of social and recreational activities every Tuesday for local pensioners including a lunch club; bingo, knitting and a keep fit class.

 Our beginnings ...

 SanKTus began life as Our Lady Help of Christians Welfare Project in February 1992 when parishioners of the local Catholic Church came together on Sundays to provide tea, sandwiches and companionship to the growing number of homeless people in the Kentish Town area, many of whom were Irish.
 The 32 original volunteers worked in volunteer teams and this laid down the foundations for how we work today.